 Heiner Höfkes: The main benefit obviously lies in being able to share information quickly between the client, the logistics specialist and the individual drivers.
 It’s an enormous advantage for all those involved to know as quickly as possible whether and what quantity of wood is situated at a particular place.
 This prevents unnecessary journeys and enables better planning for the routes and much better storage procedures.
 Digitalisation means very thorough process mapping and optimisation in the first stage in order to further standardise or automate the procedures downstream later.
 It’s important that we create some enthusiasm in all the stakeholders for the process.
 It’s a well-known fact that a system is only as good as the data that is available to it.
 If it doesn’t (yet) function automatically, it’s necessary for each individual to enter their activities directly in the system so that all those involved always have the latest information available.
 Any delay in actually loading the truck and entering this fact in the system can lead to errors or incorrect planning work.

-Heiner Höfkes: It’s true that there’ are already many different systems and digital freight forwarding services in the market, but none of these options has yet revolutionised the market or fully met our requirements.
+Heiner Höfkes: It’s true that there are already many different systems and digital freight forwarding services in the market, but none of these options has yet revolutionised the market or fully met our requirements.
 We not only offer our clients logistics services, but also take over all the services associated with purchasing and trading in wood as a raw material.
 That’s the reason why we’ve developed our own app and we use it to manage our quantities of wood and the journeys made by trucks.

-Heiner Höfkes: Trucks as a means of transport are indispensable in wood logistics, because they’re the only mode of transport that offers the possibility of transporting wood as a raw material from forests quickly and without any complications.
+Heiner Höfkes: Trucks as a means of transport are indispensable in wood logistics because they’re the only mode of transport that offers the possibility of transporting wood as a raw material from forests quickly and without any complications.
 Generally speaking, analogue procedures still dominate much of the work in truck logistics.
 However, there’ll be significant ongoing developments to digitalise the processes, both in truck and in wood logistics, during the next few years.

 For example, experts are trying to develop a tree trunk recognition system – that it to say, a kind of digital fingerprint along the supply chain.
-This makes it possible to track at any time where the tree grew, where it was transported to and at which place it was last processed.
+This makes it possible to track where the tree grew, where it was transported to and at which place it was last processed at any time.
 There are even pairs of spectacles that work in a similar manner to VR glasses and make it easier for drivers to load the tree trunks.
-They continue sitting comfortably in their cab and put on these glasses, which are connected to a camera on the crane.
+They remain seated comfortably in their cab and put on these glasses, which are connected to a camera on the crane.
 Because the camera image is transferred to the glasses, the drivers can see everything from their cab as if they were sitting up on the crane and loading the tree trunks from there.
 This is very practical, particularly in bad weather.
 Especially in the light of the shortage of drivers in the sector, the next step would then involve truck drivers making their way to the pile of wood in the forest, having their lunch break there, while somebody from the office can use the technology to load the vehicle at the same time.
 This eases the burden on drivers and the general processes function more efficiently.
 However, we don’t believe that the system has been fully developed yet.
 The quality of the digital networks in many regions isn’t adequate yet either.

 Please log in to like and comment on this article.